EMI-Group/evox/docs/source/guide/basics/3-distributed.md

 ### Run on a single machine

-In addition to distributed execution across multiple machines, `UniWorkflow` also supports running on a single machine with multiple GPUs.
+In addition to distributed execution across multiple machines, `StdWorkflow` also supports running on a single machine with multiple GPUs.
 In this scenario, communication between different devices is facilitated by `nccl`, which is considerably more efficient than cross-machine communication.

 The setup process remains unchanged from the previous instructions mentioned above.
 However, since you are working with only a single machine, the subsequent step for multiple machines is no longer necessary: